Lassie's Rescue Rangers

 "Lost" (09/08/73)

-A city-bred boy named Dwayne Johnson is lost on a camping trip, to the horror of his parents Harry and Martha.
-(The Johnson family are African-American and speak in this odd mixture of Southern accent and 70s slang, especially Dwayne.
-It's pretty funny today.)
+Harry and Martha Johnson panic when their son Dwayne, a city-bred boy, is lost on a camping trip.
+(The Johnson family are African-American and speak in this odd combination of Southern accent and 70s slang, especially Dwayne.
+The "70s rap" sounds pretty funny today.)

 "The Animals are Missing" (09/15/73)

 Strange earth tremors send the Rescue Rangers to a valley that isn't as deserted as it seems.
-Guest characters include Bill Bear.
+A native of the area, Bill Bear, tries to help them.

 "The Mystic Monster" (09/22/73)

-Susan, Little Ben, and Lassie pursue a mysterious "comet" that contains a luminescent white form.
+Susan, Little Ben, and Lassie pursue a mysterious "comet" that contains a luminescent white form that they believe may be an alien life form.
 (It turns out to be a cosmonaut whose space capsule crashed in the woods.)

 "Lassie's Special Assignment" (09/29/73)